morgan-williams3/FosterCareProject/README.md

 RQ3: Are states that use placement recommendation models or child-foster parent matching models more likely to take into account children’s wellbeing by placing them in same-race households?

 ## Literature review
 There is a gap in the existing literature on the American foster care system and the decision-making processes involved when it comes to children’s or parents’ demographic characteristics, including racial and ethnic disparities.
 Research suggests that the matching of these features is a strong indicator for the child’s successful integration in the foster home, for their psychological development, but also for their positive performance later in life.
-Kids’ of a certain racial profile can thrive in different- race homes, however foster parents attest that a child’s trauma of leaving their families to live with strangers may result in further unsettlement when factoring the racial divide (KCUR, 2022) (U.S. Department of Health and Human Services, 2002) (Saxena et al,, 2020).
+Kids’ of a certain racial profile can thrive in different- race homes, however foster parents attest that a child’s trauma of leaving their families to live with strangers may result in further unsettlement when factoring the racial divide (KCUR, 2022) (U.S. Department of Health and Human Services, 2002) (Saxena et al., 2020).

-In the US, data indicate the existing discrimination against African American children as opposed to Caucasian children in both the foster-care and adoption system (Baccara et al., 2014).
+In the US, data indicate the existing discrimination against Black children as opposed to White children in both the foster-care and adoption system (Baccara et al., 2014).
 Indeed there seems to be a mismatch between the preferences of PAPs (the demand side) and the characteristics of children relinquished for adoption by BMOs (the supply side), especially when it comes to adoption (Baccara et al., 2014).
-This could potentially be explained by the mere fact that Caucasian people apply for adoption much more than their African-American counterparts, and would likely look for children that look like them (Baccara et al., 2014).
-This results in a problematic situation where the remaining unmatched children are placed in the foster care system - 23% of which are African American children in 2021 (Table 1).
-While discrimination against African American children in the foster care system is evident, existing analyses do not identify significant disparities for children of Hispanic or Asian descent to define potential discrimination.
+This could potentially be explained by the mere fact that White people apply for adoption much more than their Black counterparts, and would likely look for children that look like them (Baccara et al., 2014).
+This results in a problematic situation where the remaining unmatched children are placed in the foster care system - 23% of which are Black children in 2021 (Table 1).
+While discrimination against Black children in the foster care system is evident, existing analyses do not identify significant disparities for children of Hispanic or Asian descent to define potential discrimination.

-This overrepresentation in the foster care system creates the need for more African American parents.
-Yet again, there is a strong disparity, as most foster parents are Caucasian (f.i.
+This overrepresentation in the foster care system creates the need for more Black foster parents.
+Yet again, there is a strong disparity, as most foster parents are White (f.i.
 80% in Kansas).
 Existing research shows that this exclusion derives from a variety of factors, such as extremely specific and elitist educational and home requirements.
 (U.S Senate, 2020).
 For example, in the state of Virginia there is a requirement of having a special college degree in order to be enrolled in the foster care system.
 Although those requirements are detrimental for the chances of the majority of potential foster parents, they are especially detrimental for the minority populations wishing to be enrolled.

 Other institutional factors further complicate the scenery.
 According to the US Senate (2020), only 8% of people who inquire about becoming foster parents eventually become licensed.
 This is the outcome of a chronic lack of a designated support agency to help candidates become foster parents creates a general lack of foster parents.
 The same systemic inadequacy is observed with the intertemporal lack of federal or state foster care funding for recruiting foster parents.
 Moreover, most states’ foster care systems and partner organisations do not comply with the Multiethnic Placement Act, requiring further assessment for placement of children in a different race-foster-family (U.S Senate, 2020).
 Indeed, the Multiethnic Placement Act, passed in 1994, prohibits the delay or denial of placement of a child on the basis of race, colour or national origin.
 However, many states have already violated this law.
 In the early 2000s, the U.S. Department of Health and Human Services’ Office of Civil Rights found that Ohio or South Carolina were violating the Multiethnic Placement Act.
 For example, they subjected parents to a higher level of scrutiny if the parent was a different race than the child, or assessed the racial composition of the neighborhood of prospective foster families in order to match children with parents based on skin tone (U.S Senate, 2020).